thruthesky/cms/README.md

 ## Installation

 * Install wordpress with `https` supported domain.
 Or PWA and other things may not work.
+  * You can register host in `hosts` file.
+  * And set webserver with some SSL for the domain.

 * git clone `cms` theme inti `wp-content/themes` folder.
 ```text